Teemu Sippo: Life

 After that he worked in Helsinki and Jyväskylä.
 On 16 June 2009, Pope Benedict XVI appointed him Bishop of Helsinki, succeeding Josef Wrobel, who had been appointed auxiliary bishop of Lublin.
 He was consecrated bishop by Karl Cardinal Lehmann on September 5, 2009.
 His consecration took place in the Turku Cathedral, which is a Lutheran church.

 Pope Francis accepted his resignation as bishop on 20 May 2019.
 Sippo cited health reasons for his early retirement.
 He had been hospitalized for three months following a fall in December 2018.

+Sippo is a former Grand Prior of the Finnish Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.